Wandalen/willbe/doc/concept/Command.md

   .submodules.download - Download each submodule if such was not downloaded so far.
   .submodules.update - Update each submodule, checking for available updates for each submodule.
 Does nothing if all submodules have fixated version.
   .submodules.fixate - Fixate remote submodules.
 If URI of a submodule does not contain a version then version will be appended.
-  .submodules.upgrade.refs - Upgrade remote submodules.
+  .submodules.upgrade - Upgrade remote submodules.
 If a remote repository has any newer version of the submodule, then URI of the submodule will be upgraded with the latest available version.

 ```